NCAR/openiotwx/docs/installation/core_install.md

 ## Flashing onto the microcontroller

 Once you have everything set up within Arduino IDE, compile everything you just did.
 If that works with no errors, plug the microcontroller into your computer, and flash onto it.
-(ADD MORE DETAILS HERE)
+Additionally, make sure to do an ESP32 Sketch Data Upload (under Tools).
+This will upload your config.json.
+You don't need to reflash the whole microcontroller if you need to update the config, just redo this step.

+## Configuring data upload

+While this isn't necessarily under the direct purview of openIoTwx, and is more covered by whatever orchestrator and other clients you decide to use, it is worth noting that your topic in the config needs to then be matched and set up within your orchestrator and then in your data collection / visualization client (CHORDS for us).